History of Soviet Russia and the Soviet Union (1917–1927): Russian Revolution of 1917

 The period from November 1917 to February 1918 was distinguished by the relative speed and ease of establishing the power of the Bolsheviks and eliminating the armed resistance of their opponents.
 The victory of the uprising in Petrograd marked the beginning of the transfer of power into the hands of the Soviets in all major cities of Russia.
+A series of radical legislative acts was issued, fulfilling revolutionary promises to the working class, and completely dismantling the old Tsarist social and economic order.